 - 90 percent of customer-buying decisions start online.
 (Forrester)

-- 90 percent of decision makers never answer a cold call.
+- 90 percent of decision-makers never answer a cold call.
 (LinkedIn Global Survey of 1,500 B2B Decision Makers and Influencers)

 - 75 percent of B2B buyers now use social media to research vendors.
 (IDC)

 With caller ID and call screening for senior-level buyers, a cold call is not going to get through to a senior-level executive.
-Your buyers are also very mobile and not always at their desk.
+Your buyers are also very mobile and not always at their desks.